-Prior to Registering in Grants.gov:Acquire a DUNS Number (see page 21)Acquire or renew registration with SAM (see page 22) To Register with Grants.gov:Acquire AOR and Grants.gov username/password (see page 22) Acquire AOR confirmation from the E-Biz POC (see page 22) To Find Funding Opportunity: Search for the funding opportunity on Grants.gov (see page 22) Download Funding Opportunity and Application Package Sign up for Grants.gov email notifications (optional) (see page 21) Read Important Notice: Applying for Grants in Grants.gov After application submission, receive Grants.gov email notifications that:(1) application has been received (2) application has either been validated or rejected (see page 22) If no Grants.gov receipt, and validation or error notifications are received: contact OJJDP regarding experiencing technical difficulties (see page 23) General Requirements: Review the Solicitation Requirements in the OJP Funding Resource Center.
-Eligibility Requirements: State, territory, unit of local government, or tribeNonprofit or for-profit organization, including tribal nonprofit or for-profit organizationlinstitution of higher education, including tribal institution of higher education.
-What an Application Should Include: Application for Federal Assistance (SF-424) (see page 9)
+Prior to Registering in Grants.gov: Acquire a DUNS Number (see page 26) Acquire or renew registration with SAM (see page 26) To Register with Grants.gov.
+Acquire AOR and Grants.gov username/password (see page 27) Acquire AOR confirmation from the E-Biz POC (see page 27) To Find Funding Opportunity: Search for the funding opportunity on Grants.gov (see page 27) Select the correct Competition ID (see page 27) Download Funding Opportunity and Application Package Sign up for Grants.gov email notifications (optional) (see page 25) Read Important Notice: Applying for Grants in Grants.gov Read OJP policy and guidance on conference approval, pl anning, and reporting (see page 12) After application submission, receive Grants.gov email notificatio(1) application has been received(2) application has either been validated or rejected ns that: (see page 27) (2) application has either been validated of rejected If no Grants.gov receipt, and validation or error notifications are r contact the Response Center at grants@ncjrs.gov regardir the section: Experiencing Unforeseen Grants.gov Technic the section.
+Experiending emerces of tranta.gov reening od 100000 (000 page 20) General Requirements: Review the Solicitation Requirements in the OJP Funding I Resource Center.
+Scope Requirement: The federal amount requested is within the allowable limit(s) of \$500,000.
+Eligibility Requirement: State, territory, unit of local government, or federally recog nized tribal government.
+Nonprofit or for-profit organization, including tribal nonprofi Institution of higher education, including tribal institution of higher education.
+Qualified individual.
+Francisco con contra facel and a second second articultura and latest and the con- Foreign governments, foreign organizations, and foreign in are not eligible to apply. stitutions of nigher education

+What an Application Should Include: